Secured IoT Just A Delusion Away!

 - Technologies that operate in concentric networks vs. those that operate on may different public or private networks.

-- Lifespan of 3-5 year enterprise technologies vs. 8 – 20 for IoT Technologies.
+- Lifespan of 3-5 years for enterprise technologies vs. 8-20 for IoT technologies.

 Secured IoT is already starting to devastate today’s industry standard enterprise security approaches.
 We can either delude ourselves into thinking that the product companies will fix the problem or we can take control and define our own success.
 As Gene Kranz, the venerable flight director of the troubled Apollo 13 mission said: “Work the Problem”.
 Let’s take Gene’s advice in this era of distributed, mobile and dependency compute.
 Let’s work the problem, not the product!